 - Anti-slip base

-- Most pads use textured rubber that grips through friction.
-Some (Artisan, certain LGG) use a slightly grippier compound; useful on smooth desks.
+- Textured rubber that grips your desk.
+Some pads use a grippier compound, which helps on smooth desks.

 Sweat and humidity

-- Wash regularly — every 1–3 months in cold water, mild soap, air dry flat.
+- Wash it every one to three months in cold water with mild soap, then air dry flat.

-- Switch to a coated hybrid (Artisan Raiden, Pulsar ES2, LGG Venus Pro) to dramatically reduce sweat absorption.
+- Switch to a coated hybrid (Artisan Raiden, Pulsar ES2, LGG Venus Pro) to cut down sweat absorption.